wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-server/sources_installation.rst

 Next steps
 ----------

-Once you have installed the manager, API and Filebeat (only needed for distributed architectures), you are ready to :ref:`install Elastic Stack <elastic_server_rpm>`.
+Once you have installed the manager, API and Filebeat (only needed for distributed architectures), you are ready to :ref:`install Elastic Stack <installation_elastic>`.